 Most recently Robertson has been reporting on the escalating violence in Syria, from both inside and outside the country.
-His powerful CNN report Syria: Frontline Town Zabadani won him the prestigious 2012 Prix Bayeux TV War Correspondent of the Year award.
+His powerful CNN report Syria: Frontline Town Zabadani won him the prestigious 2012 Prix Bayeux TV War Correspondent of the Year award and The New York Festivals 2013 Award for Coverage of a Continuing News Stor.
 A month later, he also received a Foreign Press Association Member Award for his acclaimed documentary Worlds Untold Stories: Secrets of the Belfast Project, which exposed fresh, disturbing evidence about the connection between Sinn Fein and the IRA.

 Robertson was also recognised, alongside CNN colleagues, with an Emmy and a Peabody Award in 2012, for his extensive reportage on the Arab Spring and its repercussions, as it spread across the Middle East.
 In Libya, he reported from both sides of the conflict, interviewing Muamar Gadhafis sons Saif al Islam and Saadi Gadhafi, as well as being the first to report live during NATO bombings of the Gadhafi compound.
 He also interviewed alleged rape victim Eman al Obeidy, whose tale of abduction, torture and rape by Gadhafi forces gripped the world.
 In Bahrain, Robertson secured the only western TV interview with the countrys Crown Prince, as well as live reports during tear gassing in the thick of the clashes.
 He also had an exclusive first interview with the then-new Lebanese Prime Minister, Najib Mikati, as street violence flared.